faithdennis/faithdennis/README.md

 🌱 I am currently growing my software development skills and sharpening them while studying artificial intelligence algorithms and robotics at university.
 Go Bears!

 My goal is to develop strong software dev skills and knowledge of fundamental concepts in DevOps and AI/ML and use them in algorithm development and deployment and perception in distributed robotic systems.

-Enjoy.
+Thanks for taking the time to read this!

 <!--
 **faithdennis/faithdennis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.